honey303/assignment/test.md

 ## Running the unit tests
-- You can execute the test cases by executing the below command.
+- You can execute the test cases by running the below command.
 ```sh
 python -m unittest unit-tests/api_test.py
 ```